Supply Chain Management

 Business continuity management

 In order to minimize the impact on customers in case of unforeseen circumstances such as a natural disaster or the bankruptcy of a supplier, we regularly perform verification activities such as checking the actual metal molds which are part of our assets, and monitoring the business situation of business partners.
 We also conduct practical activities based on the Disaster Confirmation Standards and Initial Response Methods that ESPEC has formulated.
-In FY 2022, we set up a new system to quickly identify suppliers operating in the area affected by a natural disaster.
+Since October 2024, we have operated a system that automatically confirms the status of supplier damage in the event of a disaster, enabling prompt verification and response.

 Supplier evaluation

 In our supplier evaluations, in addition to QCDESM (Q: Quality, C:Cost, D: Delivery times, E: Environment, S: Services, M:Management), we also evaluate supplier approaches to compliance and BCP (Business Continuity Plans).
-In FY 2023, a compliance/risk management evaluation was conducted in written form for 183 major suppliers, and visits were made as necessary to their sites in order to reduce risk.
+In FY2024, this system covered 178 key suppliers.
+We also conducted on-site visits when necessary to help reduce risks.

 Promoting Sustainable Procurement